OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/troubleshooting-tentacles.md

 2. On the *Infrastructure* page of the Octopus Web Portal, click on the problem machine and select the *Connectivity* tab.
 There's often specific information about the communication status of the machine here.
 3. In the Octopus Web Portal, open **{{Configuration,Diagnostics}}**.
 Information on this page can be helpful to work out what's going on in the Octopus installation.
 Look at the information under *Server logs* and searching for the machine's name or IP address can turn up useful information.

-## Check the Octopus and Tentacle Services are Running
+## Check the Octopus and Tentacle services are running

 If you're successfully connecting to the Octopus Web Portal with your web browser, you can be confident the Octopus Server service is running.